-Various other aspects cannot be ignored by the Service Provider.
+Various aspects had to be taken into consideration by the Service Provider with respect to the portfolio composition.

 Such aspects include, but are not limited to:

 - the nature of the structured products being invested into and the effects any events or barriers that may form part of the key features of such products, would have on the investment if and when such events occur as already detailed above; - the potential rate of returns as indicative of the level of risk being taken; - the level of risks ultimately exposed to in the respective product and in the overall portfolio composition; and - not the least, the issuer/counterparty risk being taken.